Neutral theory of molecular evolution

+Motoo Kimura (left) and Masatoshi Nei, two central figures in the development of modern neutral evolutionary theory.

-The neutral theory of molecular evolution holds that most evolutionary changes occur at the molecular level, and most of the variation within and between species are due to random genetic drift of mutant alleles that are selectively neutral.
-The theory applies only for evolution at the molecular level, and is compatible with phenotypic evolution being shaped by natural selection as postulated by Charles Darwin.
+The neutral theory of evolution holds that most of the genetic variation within and between species is due to random genetic drift of mutant alleles that are selectively neutral.

-The neutral theory allows for the possibility that most mutations are deleterious, but holds that because these are rapidly removed by natural selection, they do not make significant contributions to variation within and between species at the molecular level.
 A neutral mutation is one that does not affect an organism's ability to survive and reproduce.

+Neutral alleles may have no observable phenotype or they may be responsible for phenotypic changes that have no effect on fitness.
+The neutral theory does not just apply to evolution at the molecular level.

+The neutral theory recognizes that some alleles confer a beneficial phenotype and is compatible with some portion of evolution being shaped by natural selection as postulated by Charles Darwin.

+The neutral theory allows for the possibility that some mutations are deleterious, but holds that because most of these are rapidly removed by natural selection, they do not usually make significant contributions to variation within and between species.

-The neutral theory assumes that most mutations that are not deleterious are neutral rather than beneficial.
-Because only a fraction of gametes are sampled in each generation of a species, the neutral theory suggests that a mutant allele can arise within a population and reach fixation by chance, rather than by selective advantage.
+The neutral theory assumes that most alleles are neutral.
+A neutral allele can arise within a population and reach fixation by random genetic drift, rather than by selective advantage.

 The theory was introduced by the Japanese biologist Motoo Kimura in 1968, and independently by two American biologists Jack Lester King and Thomas Hughes Jukes in 1969, and described in detail by Kimura in his 1983 monograph The Neutral Theory of Molecular Evolution.
 The proposal of the neutral theory was followed by an extensive "neutralist–selectionist" controversy over the interpretation of patterns of molecular divergence and gene polymorphism, peaking in the 1970s and 1980s.

 Neutral theory is frequently used as the null hypothesis, as opposed to adaptive explanations, for describing the emergence of morphological or genetic features in organisms and populations.
 This has been suggested in a number of areas, including in explaining genetic variation between populations of one nominal species, the emergence of complex subcellular machinery, and the convergent emergence of several typical microbial morphologies.